-First and foremost, you should make sure to contact law enforcement and first responders.
+If you are involved in a car accident, you should make sure to contact law enforcement and first responders.
 You also should tend to any injuries that anyone may have at the scene.
 Beyond the immediate steps to take, you should follow a few other procedures after the accident to preserve your chance to file a personal injury claim or lawsuit in the future.

-Do Not Confront the Other Driver
+Do Not Confront the Other Driver After Your Car Accident

 After the accident, you, the other driver, or someone else involved may be angry.
 They may want to assign blame or to start a confrontation before law enforcement officers arrive.